 Tapas

-If you didn’t grab dinner during the Zambra show, head back to one of your favorite spots for another tapas crawl.
+If you didn’t grab dinner during the Flamenco show, return to one of your favorite spots for another tapas crawl.
 You could return to Plaza Nueva or Plaza Bib Rambla.

 I hope this Granada itinerary helps plan your time in this magical city.
 This truly is one of my favorite places and I’m sure you will love it as much as I do.
 Two days is just enough time to explore the city and see all the musts.